 Any other information I need to know?

-- The SDL Language Cloud Terminology (beta) is running until December 31, 2017
+- The SDL Language Cloud Terminology (beta) is currently running

 - The size of each termbase is unlimited